fitz95/Budget_App/README.md

 # 📖 Budget App <a name="about-project"></a>

-Its a recipe app website.
+Its a budget app that is used to store data for multiple categories .
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>